 People to people links

-Hong Kong is also an attractive investment destination for Australia, our eleventh-largest, with a stock of $30 billion at the end of 2013.
+Hong Kong is also an attractive investment destination for Australia, our eighth-largest, with a stock of $50.7 billion at the end of 2015.
 Sectors of interest include banking and finance; construction and engineering; health and medical services; telecommunications; insurance; legal services; education; information technology; consulting; logistics; and transport.

 Australia and Hong Kong have a longstanding trade relationship.
 In 2015-16, total two-way trade in goods and services was $15.3 billion.
-Hong Kong was Australia's 14th most important destination for merchandise exports ($2.6 billion) in 2013 and eighth-largest services market ($2.4 billion) in 2015-16.
-Australia's major merchandise exports were crustaceans, gold and telecommunications equipment and parts, and fruit and nuts.
+Hong Kong was Australia's sixth most important destination for merchandise exports ($8.9 billion) in 2015-16 and seventh-largest services market ($2.4 billion) in 2015-16.
+Australia's major merchandise exports were gold, edible products and preparations, telecommunications equipment and parts, and fruit and nuts.

-Australia is an important source of high quality food and beverages including wine for Hong Kong’s hotel and restaurant sector, particularly fresh and chilled seafood, premium fruit, nuts, vegetables and dairy products.
+Australia is an important source of high-quality food and beverages for Hong Kong’s hotel and restaurant sector — featured exports include wines, fresh and chilled seafood, premium fruit, nuts, vegetables and dairy products.
 Hong Kong's strategy to become a wine trading and distribution centre for the Asian region presents opportunities for Australian wine producers and for providers of wine-related services, such as storage and auctioning.
 Other major merchandise exports in 2015-16 were gold and telecommunications equipment and parts.